mattpark01/spatio/README.md

 # spatio
-The Future of Social is Decentralized
+The Multiverse Gateway, Protocol and Ecosystem